Create wall-worthy, artistic birth photos taken in low-light situations with insights from Nicole Hamic, a doula and birth photographer.

 Photograph your first birth

-When you’re ready to begin portfolio building, reach out to some reputable birth work photographers.
+When you’re ready to create a photography portfolio, reach out to some reputable birth work photographers.
 They may be willing to bring you along when the next baby is born—just to shadow, observe, and assist.

 Once you feel confidant enough to book your first birth, you’ll need a birth photography contract with clear clauses regarding timelines and liability.
 Then prepare your “go bag” so you’re ready to rush out the door at a moment’s notice when that client calls!